Enrolment Information for Returning Students FAQs

 The Students' Union snack bar in the Junior Common Room on the ground floor offers a wide variety of snacks, such as sandwiches, salads and crisps, as well as hot and cold drinks.
 Freshly ground coffee and healthy snacks are also available in this student-run snack bar.

-The SOAS bar is just downstairs from the Junior Common Room and serves alcoholic and non-alcoholic drinks, including teas and coffee, as well as a number of snacks, including pies, pasties and samosas.
+The SOAS bar is just downstairs from the Junior Common Room and serves alcoholic and non-alcoholic drinks, tea and coffee, as well as a number of snacks, including pies, pasties and samosas.

 At the Vernon Square campus there is also a snack shop and common room, which can be found on the ground floor.